kaizendesu/linux-internals-simplified/address_space/address_space.md

 global_var: 0x40403c
 ```

-We will find each segment constructed from the executable image of a.out, whose full path is
+We will find each segment constructed from the executable image of a.out.loop, whose full path is
 provided in the rightmost column.
 Reading the first two columns from the left, we can see the
 range of virtual addresses along with their permissions (read, write, execute).